Dominique Ansel

 Dominique Ansel (born 1978) is a French pastry chef and owner of Dominique Ansel Bakery in New York City.
-He is best known for his invention of the Cronut, a croissant-donut hybrid.
+He is the inventor of the Cronut, a croissant-donut hybrid.

 Early life

 Raised in a working-class family in Beauvais, a small city an hour north of Paris, Ansel is the youngest of four children.
 To help support the family, he dropped out of school at 16 and worked at a restaurant.
 He also trained for three years at the free local culinary school, apprenticing as a cook in various local restaurants – first working in savory and then in pastry, gravitating most strongly to the scientific precision of pastry.

 At age 19, Ansel did his mandatory year of military service in French Guiana, cooking as part of a community program teaching locals how to cook.
 When he returned home, he bought a car with his savings and began driving to Paris and dropping off his résumé at bakeries, and quickly got job offers.